14.5. Principles of classification and finding the correct class for specific items

 For example:

-Class 9: downloadable digital image files authenticated by non-fungible tokens [NFTs]
+Class 9: Downloadable digital image files authenticated by non-fungible tokens [NFTs]

-Class 9: downloadable digital music files authenticated by non-fungible tokens [NFTs]
+Class 9: Downloadable digital music files authenticated by non-fungible tokens [NFTs]

 Services relating to NFTs must also be adequately specified.